alzwded/blog/_drafts/openbsd-n-months-in.md

 - setting up `mutt` for the first time since uni, because OpenBSD folks prefer old school text mail
 - discovering that you're supposed to preserve the contents of `argv` in C programs, because the [`kvm_getargv(3)` man page kinda hints at it?](https://man.openbsd.org/kvm_getprocs.3); this, after going through `ps(1)`'s source code to understand why it wasn't printing the same command line I had started the program with
 - discovering that rc daemon scripts invoke `ps -xf` to match the exact command line, and how rc fails to work properly if `ps` fails
+- trying out the `netsurf` port and noticing it doesn't work well (javascript crashes in the X version, the FB version crashes even without javascript); maybe I'll debug this as well, since that browser reminds me of the old [K-Meleon](http://kmeleonbrowser.org/), which I was rocking back in 2011 on a then 7yo laptop

+So basically OpenBSD runs perfectly fine on old 32bit intel hardware, and there's a lot of stuff to do which would benefit the (or some?) community, and I find it cozy that things in the OpenBSD world tend to stay consistent for many years.
+On that last point, I've lost track of how to do certain sysadmin things on Linux, sometimes it feels *"they"* are doing seemingly random changes just to mess with their users.
+And honestly, I can't wait for the day systemd will gain the ability to read mail -- hopefully, I'll be more cosy over here in OpenBSD land.